 Advanced Sleep-Phase Syndrome.
 This is when the cycle is shifted in the opposite direction from delayed sleep phase disorder and results in early bedtimes and early rising.
 Social perceptions may lead to the notion that ASPS people are virtuous conscientious go-getters while DSPS people are lazy, but there are biological bases for these syndromes.
 More on ASPS.

 Jet Lag.
-Circadian disrhythm happening from rapid travel across time zones and finding oneself in a place with environmental cue not matching your body’s cues.
+Circadian dysrhythm caused by rapid travel across time zones and finding oneself in a place with environmental cue not matching your body’s cues.
 Jet lag is marked by a feeling of being generally unwell, with fatigue, irritability, gastrointestinal discomfort, disorientation and, sometimes, depression.
 The condition is most commonly suffered by air travelers who cross more than three time zones in a single flight – hence the “jet” part.
 A one-time jet lag is easily recovered from in a few days, so it doesn’t officially qualify as a CRSD.
-But frequent travel back and forth can put the body on edge and require intervention."Morning larks" find it particularly difficult to adjust.
+But frequent travel back and forth can put the body on edge and require intervention.
+"Morning larks" find it particularly difficult to adjust.
 Night owls generally have a better time at time.
 Researchers believe they have identified some of the biochemical underpinnings of jet lag.
 More on jet lag.

 Free-running Circadian Disorder.
-This is when the body’s circadian rythym drifts, apparently unentrained by zeitgeibers or daylight signals.
+This is when the body’s circadian rhythm drifts, apparently not entrained by zeitgebers or daylight signals.
 It is like a train off the track.
 More on free-running disorder.

 People with circadian rhythm disruptions are more apt to get metabolic syndrome and gastrointestinal problems and other illnesses.